Measuring spoon: Specialized measuring spoons

 Special spoons are manufactured to measure popular materials for common tasks.
-For example, for coffee the standard measuring spoon contains 7 grams of coffee powder, adequate for a 150 ml espresso.
+For example, for coffee the standard measuring spoon contains 7 grams of coffee powder, adequate for an espresso.

 Measuring with cutlery spoons

 Cutlery in many countries includes two spoons (besides the fork and knife, or butterknife).
 These cutlery spoons are also called a "teaspoon" and "tablespoon", but are not necessarily the same volume as measuring spoons with the same names: Cutlery spoons are not made to standard sizes and may hold 2.5~7.3 ml (50%~146% of 5 ml) for teaspoons and 7~20 ml (47%~133% of 15 ml) for tablespoons.
 The difference in size can be dangerous when cutlery is used for critical measurements, like medication.